DorothyTamYiLing/GWarrange/documents/tutorials.md

 Height of arrows corresponds to proportion of case/control genomes.

-2) Plotting intact kmers without N for visualising sequence content of rearrangement :
+2) Plotting intact kmers without N for visualising interior sequence content of rearrangements :

 Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (minimal IS extension and merging overlapping IS only) are plotted.
 Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) are kept for plotting (as shown in clus1clus2_47_ext100_merge3_outdir/kmers_noN/*kmer4plot.txt files).
 Plots for intact kmers can be found in folder clus1clus2_47_ext100_merge3_outdir/kmers_noN.